danielfett/draft-dpop/main.md

     fragment parts,
  1. if the server provided a nonce value to the client, the `nonce` claim matches the server-provided nonce value,
- 1. the token was issued within an acceptable timeframe and, within a reasonable consideration of accuracy and resource utilization, a proof JWT with the same `jti` value has not previously been received at the same resource during that time period (see (#Token_Replay)),
+ 1. the `iat` claim value is within an acceptable timeframe and, within a reasonable consideration of accuracy and resource utilization, a proof JWT with the same `jti` value has not previously been received at the same resource during that time period (see (#Token_Replay)),